contao/docs-archive/api/extensions/hooks/outputFrontendTemplate.md

 The `outputFrontendTemplate` hook is triggered when a front end template is printed to the screen.
 It passes the template content and the template name as arguments and expects the template content as return value.

+Note that `outputFrontendTemplate` is applied before the replacement of insert tags whereas the corresponding `modifyFrontendTemplate` is applied after insert tags have been replaced.

 > **Tag** Available from version 2.6.0.